DigiBP/AS25_Glacier_Express/README.md

 - Processing (LLM Inference): Uses OpenAI to interpret the is_rejected boolean flag and generate the appropriate email body.
 - Delivery (SendGrid): Dispatches the formatted email to the patient.

-The AI Agent (OpenAI Chat Completion) acts as the logic router and content writer. it relies on the following system prompt structure:
+The AI Agent (OpenAI Chat Completion) acts as the logic router and content writer.
+It relies on the following system prompt structure:
   >You are a system that generates transactional healthcare emails.
   >
   >Generate a professional email using the input below.